Learn the Basics of DFARS Clause 252.204-7012

 Simply stated, this DFARS clause mandates adequate security.
 The contractor shall provide sufficient security on all covered contractor information systems.
 To provide satisfactory security for covered contractor information systems that are not part of an IT service or system operated on behalf of the Government, at a minimum, the contractor must implement NIST SP 800-171, as soon as practical, but no later than December 31, 2017.

 - Enables contractors to comply using systems and practices likely already in place.

-- Significantly reduces unnecessary specificity, as requirements are performance-baseda, and more easily applied to existing systems.
+- Significantly reduces unnecessary specificity, as requirements are performance-based, and more easily applied to existing systems.

-- Provides standardized, uniform set of requirements for all CUI security needs.
+- Provides a standardized, uniform set of requirements for all CUI security needs.

 - Allows non-federal organizations to consistently implement safeguards for the protection of CUI (i.e., one CUI solution for all customers).

 - Allows contractors to implement alternative, but equally effective, security measures to satisfy CUI security requirements.